One Health Newsletters

 WHAT IS ONE HEALTH?

-One Health is the collaborative effort of multiple disciplines working together on our planet’s most complex health problems.
-A One Health approach increases the likelihood of attaining optimal health for people, animals, plants and our environment while incorporating the social, political and cultural contexts of the affected communities.
+One Health is the collaborative effort of multiple disciplines working together on our planet’s most complex animal, human and environmental health problems.

 ONE HEALTH and the UNIVERSITY OF GUELPH